Nationals Team

 Vice President

 Hello, my name is Tamira Campbell, a senior Business Administration scholar from PG County.
 What motivates me to be a part of The Movement Street is their versatility of making an impact.
 Not a lot of non profit organizations focus on the data of what specific communities are lacking.
 I’m excited to serve the community through The Movement Street by stepping into something that feels bigger than myself.
 Creating exposure to TMS at NCCU will inspire more young adults to support and strengthen our neighborhood(s).
-My future goals in life is to be a Human Resources Manager, assisting employees in the work place and directing employees to a better work environment.

 • Camille Steele